 The 1E solution offers the only zero-touch, high-performance, fully automated engine for Windows 10 deployments.
-Uniquely, the entire process can be automated including the crucial step of enabling UEFI for the advanced security features of Windows 10.
+Uniquely, the entire process can be automated whether performing an in-place upgrade, a wipe and load (including the crucial step of enabling UEFI for the advanced security features of Windows 10) or replacing hardware.

-The only way to achieve massive scale – and 1E have achieved thousands of OS migrations in parallel – is to automate everything to remove expensive manual steps:
+The only way to achieve massive scale – and 1E have achieved thousands of OS migrations in parallel – is to automate everything to remove expensive manual steps.
+Take a wipe and load update, which is the most complex scenario, as an example:

 Once the user schedules their update, the automation engine starts the process at the requested time by backing up user data and settings to a local peer which avoids expensive storage at remote sites and can keep multiple copies for peace of mind.